 When issuing a timely warning, some specific information may be withheld if there is a possible risk of compromising law enforcement efforts to investigate and/or solve the crime.
-In certain circumstances, an incident may not meet the criteria of a Clery-reportable crime occurring in a Cleryreportable location, but may constitute a serious or ongoing threat to the WVWC community.
-For instances in which a timely warning is not required, the chief of police and/or the assistant vice president for Clery compliance, or their designee(s), may choose to issue a "community alert" via email notifying the College community of the threat.
+In certain circumstances, an incident may not meet the criteria of a Clery-reportable crime occurring in a Clery-reportable location, but may constitute a serious or ongoing threat to the WVWC community.
+For instances in which a timely warning is not required, the chief of police and/or the Vice President for student Development, or their designee(s), may choose to issue a "community alert" Via e-mail notifying the College community of the threat.
 The content of a community/emergency alert may vary depending on the type of incident reported and the location in which it occurred.